avabellaw/crystal-clear-opticians/readme.md

     **a.** There is a whole page you can find in the nav bar that explains all the services available to patients called 'Our Services'.

-5. **As a reaccuring user I want to see whether there are new frames.**
+5. **As a recurring user I want to see whether there are new frames.**

-    **a.** In the homepage, there is a frame spotlight that will link to the 'frames' page.
+    **a.** On the homepage, there is a frame spotlight that will link to the 'frames' page.

     **b.** The 'frames' page, called 'Our Frames' in the nav, displays all the frames available with prices and a description.

-6. **As a reaccuring user I may want to contact the opticians to check an appointment date/time.**
+6. **As a recurring user I may want to contact the opticians to check an appointment date/time.**

-    **a.** You can find the contact form in the about section.
+    **a.** You can find the contact form in the About section.
 It gives feedback once the form is submitted.

     **b.** You can also find a phone number and email in the footer of every page.